 Source: Nielsen Radio ROI study, department store vertical (2022)

 A $13 return on a $1 investment would be headline news in any performance marketing context.
-In radio, it tends to get buried because the mechanism isn't as legible as a tracked click.
-But the cash register doesn't care how the customer found you.
-It only cares that they came in.
+The cash register doesn't care how the customer found you — it only cares that they came in.

 Foot Traffic Is a Different Metric Than Web Traffic